prometheus-community/helm-charts/charts/prometheus-modbus-exporter/README.md

 Prometheus exporter for scraping metrics via modbus based protocol.

 ## Intro

 This chart bootstraps a [modbus_exporter](https://github.com/RichiH/modbus_exporter) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-The serviceMonitor objects are created for Prometehus Operator.
+The serviceMonitor objects are created for Prometheus Operator.

 ## Configuration